mtw/mtw.github.io/Pelican/content/publications/papers/Indications_for_a_Moonlighting_Function_of_Translation_Factor_aIF5A_in_the_Crenarchaeum_Sulfolobus_Solfataricus.rst

 Indications for a Moonlighting Function of Translation Factor aIF5A in the Crenarchaeum Sulfolobus Solfataricus
 ###############################################################################################################
 :summary: Indications for a Moonlighting Function of Translation Factor aIF5A in the Crenarchaeum Sulfolobus Solfataricus
+:title: A novel function of translation factor aIF5A in Sulfolobus solfataricus
+:description: Translation factor a/eIF5A, which is highly conserved in Eukarya and Archaea, appears to be a moonlighting protein that might be involved in protein synthesis as well as in RNA metabolism.

 :breadcrumb: / Home